• Skip to main content

 Step 4 Ready the toppings

 While the dough is rising, you may prepare the toppings.
 I have used bell pepper, onion, capsicum, tomato and coriander leaves.
-It's your garden of veggies, feel free to use any vegetable and decorate it as you love it.
+It's your garden of veggies, feel free to use your favorite toppings and decorate it as you love it.

 veetables topping for focaccia bread